-If you’re pulled over by a police officer, the first thing that happens is your heart starts to race and you begin to worry; “Did I miss a stop sign, how fast was I going?”
+If you’re pulled over by a police officer for a traffic ticket, the first thing that happens is your heart starts to race and you begin to worry; “Did I miss a stop sign, how fast was I going?”
 Calm down and provide the officer your license, insurance card, registration, and that is all you should provide.
 If you’ve violated a traffic offense, no need to tell the officer all other things you have done wrong, he might just add that to the list of tickets he or she is about to issue.

 Why choose the Law Offices of G. Randolph Rice, Jr., LLC for Traffic Tickets / Violations?